 Houston Probation Revocation Attorney

 The services of a skilled criminal defense attorney don’t end with the resolution of your case.
-If you have legal concerns while you are serving probation or deferred adjudication, please contact a criminal defense attorney at the Law Office of David A. Breston for assistance.
+If you have legal concerns while you are serving probation or deferred adjudication, please contact the Law Office of David A. Breston for assistance.
 The initial telephone consultation is free of charge.

 Probation is usually a sentencing option for anyone who has not been convicted of a felony in Texas or any other state.
 Even if you have a felony on your record, the judge may decide to place you on probation.
 Even if you have no prior felonies, probation is generally not offered if you have been charged in Harris County with a first degree felony such as forcible rape, aggravated robbery, or murder.